linuxserver-archive/docker-apache/README.md

 * `-e PGID` for for GroupID - see below for explanation - *optional*
 * `-e PUID` for for UserID - see below for explanation - *optional*

-It is based on phusion-baseimage with ssh removed, for shell access whilst the container is running do `docker exec -it Proxy /bin/bash`.
+It is based on phusion-baseimage with ssh removed, for shell access whilst the container is running do `docker exec -it apache-reverseproxy /bin/bash`.

 ### User / Group Identifiers